 |LEXUS MELBOURNE CUP DAY||2 November 2021|

 |SEPPELT WINES STAKES DAY||6 November 2021|

-What to take for a perfect picnic on the lawn
+What to take for a perfect Picnic on Melbourne Cup Day

 Mix the chicken with your favorite mayonnaise and spread on fresh bread.
 Cover with a damp tea towel to keep the moisture in.

 Fresh, peeled prawns are the best.
 Remove heads, tails and veins and serve with your favorite mayonnaise or seafood sauce.